-This activity has a significant positive impact on the social, economic, cultural and environmental wellbeing of the community, in terms of recreation opportunities and activities.
+This activity has a significant positive impact on the social, economic, cultural and environmental well-being of the community, in terms of recreation opportunities and activities.
 As the activity benefits the community as a whole, as well as users of the facilities, the Council has determined that the activity should be funded from a mix of targeted user charge and the general rate.
 The targeted rate varies across the district depending on proximity to the swimming pools.

-Activity Operating Capital

-Community swimming pools, including grants to school pools User charges: Low Targeted rate: High

-Targeted rate: Medium/low Grants: Will be used when available

-General rate: Medium Reserves: May be used

-Reserves: May be used

-District swimming pools User charges: Medium User charges: Medium

-Targeted rate: Medium Targeted rate: Medium

-Reserves: May be used Borrowing: May be used

-Grants: Will be used when available

-Reserves: May be used

-Support services for community and district swimming pools General rate: High General rate: High and district swimming pools
+Activity Operating Capital Community swimming pools, including grants to school pools Targeted rates: Medium/Low General rates: Medium User charges: Low Reserves: May be used Targeted rates: High Grants: Will be used when available Reserves: May be used District swimming pools User charges: Medium Targeted rates: Medium Reserves: May be used User charges: Medium Targeted rates: Medium Borrowing: May be used Grants: Will be used when available Reserves: May be used Support services for community and district swimming pools General rates: High General rates: High